How to grow your Instagram account in 2026

 I will go through various important aspects that you need to pay attention to in order to be noticed by more people.

-Hashtags and Location
+Location

 Choosing the right hashtags

-However, I am not saying not to use such hashtags at all but rather to limit their usage to a couple per post.
-These tags still can help you be seen if you gain a big enough boost from other smaller hashtags and your own followers.
-I have personally experienced cases where my posts gained reach through popular hashtags, primarily due to the support provided by smaller hashtags, which helped the growth.
+However, I am not saying to avoid such hashtags completely.
+Instead, limit their usage to a couple per post.
+These tags still can help you be seen if you gain a big enough boost from other smaller hashtags and keywords.

 I suggest using not-so-general hashtags with a more specific category (a tag for a specific flower you’re posting, for example, #snowdrops).
 They would be more relevant to your picture, and you would get a more targeted audience.

-A good practice is to use only a few popular hashtags, and split the remaining amount between mid-size and less popular (but more specific) hashtags, so that your post is placed in different ranges of hashtags, giving it a better distribution.
+A good practice is to use only a few popular hashtags and split the remaining amount between mid-size and less popular (but more specific) hashtags, so that your post is placed in different ranges of hashtags, giving it a better distribution.

 How many hashtags should you use?

-Remember that the limit for hashtags is 30 per post.
-I always use 30 hashtags to have a better chance of being seen, as well as – a better chance of being featured in feature pages (feature hubs).
+I aim to use close to 30 hashtags for a better chance of being seen, as well as a better chance of being featured in feature pages (feature hubs).
 You can read about feature hubs further.

 And yes, I still suggest using all 30 hashtags even though so many have mentioned that it is suggested to use only 5-7 hashtags per post.
-Even though you don’t see much reach from hashtags – they still help you get discovered when someone searches for a word that is used in the hashtag.
+Even though you don’t see much reach from hashtags, they still help you get discovered when someone searches for a word that is used in the hashtag.
 For example, if you have used the hashtag #blueflowers – when someone searches “Blue Flowers” on Instagram, your post might just pop up.

 Hashtags in the comments or caption?